Good on Paper: Origin

 The film originated from a real-life incident involving Shlesinger, which she turned into a stand-up routine called "Lying Brian" in 2015 that was broadcast on This Is Not Happening on Comedy Central.
-In Shlesinger's comedic routine, she tells of meeting a man named Brian Murphy on an airplane.
-Brian claimed to be a Yale graduate and worked at a hedge fund.
+In Shlesinger's comedic routine, she tells of meeting a man named Brian on an airplane who claimed to be a Yale graduate and worked at a hedge fund.
 They became friends, but when he called to tell her that his mother had cancer, they dated more and got into a relationship.
-Shlesinger's mother was suspicious of his background, finding that he went to Ohio State University and that he lived in a duplex in Hollywood and not a house in Beverly Hills.
+Shlesinger's mother was suspicious of his background, finding that he went to the University of Ohio and that he lived in a duplex in Hollywood and not a house in Beverly Hills.
 When Shlesinger asked Brian for his mother's address, she found that no one related lived there.
 Brian eventually confessed it was all a lie to try to impress her.